playermissile/dli_tutorial/index.rst

 playfield.
 Antic Mode F (Graphics 8 in BASIC) has 320 addressable pixels, corresponding to half a color clock, and only artifacting color is available.

+For NTSC machines, each frame draws 262 scan lines with 228 color clocks per scan line, the operating frequency of the 6502 was chosen such that it takes exactly 114 machine cycles per scan line, producing 29868 machine cycles per frame.
+With a 59.94Hz vertical refresh rate this should result in a processor speed of 1.790287MHz but the Altirra Hardware Reference Manual shows that there are some subtleties to this calculation.
+It shows the processor speed is actually 1.790772MHz, but still uses 29868 cycles per frame, so the TV refresh rate is not exactly synced up with broadcast NTSC signals.

+PAL systems produce the same 228 color clocks and 114 machine cycles per line, but display 312 scan lines.
+This results in 35568 cycles per frame, and with the vertical refresh rate of 50Hz the processor should run at 1.778400MHz.
+Again, the Altirra reference manual shows slight deviations for complicated technical reasons resulting in a processor speed of 1.773447MHz.
+Similarly to NTSC, the computer still produces 35568 cycles per frame, just that the signal output for the TV is not exactly the same as broadcast PAL TV signals.

 .. seealso::

    * `All About Video Fields <https://lurkertech.com/lg/fields/>`_
    * `Composite artifact colors <https://en.wikipedia.org/wiki/Composite_artifact_colors>`_ article on Wikipedia
+   * Section 4.2 in the
+   `Altirra Hardware Reference Manual <http://www.virtualdub.org/downloads/Altirra%20Hardware%20Reference%20Manual.pdf>`_

 A Crash Course on Display Lists